Simple Powerful. Chat for Teams. A multimodal chat, designed for desktop, ios and android.

 I was working on multimodal screens at the same time.
 Here is an example of suggested contacts on ios and android.

-A view of the landscape and portrait mode for the native tablet app.
+Landscape and portrait modes for the native tablet app.

-We were using PubNub's technology and the app was very fast in regards to notifications, typing now and other features.
-The app felt nimble and was received well amongst a few set users.
-However the space was crowded and many chat companies focused wholly on enterprises at a larger scale.
+We were using PubNub's technology and the app was very fast in regards to notifications, real-time chat, and other features.
+While the app gained traction amongst some, the space was crowded with many chat companies focused wholly on enterprises.
+Talk.co was eventually acquired by 1-page.

 Chat app for desktop, mobile, tablet, and web